Smoke & Tobacco-Free Policy

 Stetson University has a vital interest in maintaining a safe and healthy environment for our students, employees, alumni and visitors.
 Research findings show that use of tobacco products constitutes a significant health hazard.
-The health care and health education programs of the University perform an important function by demonstrating and promoting healthy lifestyles through activities such as curtailment of the use of tobacco products.
-In addition, tobacco use is a serious safety concern and has been specifically listed as a contributing factor in a number of university facility fires across the nation, many of which have resulted in fatalities or major damage.
+In addition, tobacco use is a serious safety concern.
+It has been specifically identified as a contributing factor in a number of university facility fires across the nation, many of which have resulted in fatalities or major damage.

 - “Smoking” means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, or pipe or any other lighted or heated tobacco or plant product, including marijuana, intended for inhalation in any manner or form.
 “Smoking” also includes the use of an e-cigarette that creates a vapor, in any manner or in any form, or the use of any oral smoking device for the purpose of circumventing the prohibition of smoking in this Policy

 - “Tobacco Products” means all forms of tobacco, including but not limited to cigarettes, cigars, pipes, water pipes (hookah), e-cigarettes (any device intended to simulate smoking), and the variety of smokeless tobacco products.

 - “Members of the University community” include its faculty, staff, students, volunteers, customers and visitors.

 Tobacco use and/or smoking may be permitted for controlled research with prior approval of the provost, dean or department chair, the Institutional Review Board, and the director of Public Safety.
 Smoke, like any other laboratory air contaminant generated, shall be controlled locally in a chemical hood or other exhaust system that provides 100% exhaust to the outside.